sakshamceo/Twitter-Sentiment-Analysis_Project_NLP/README.md

-# Twitter Sentiment Analysis by using Logic Regressions and Naive Bayes Classification
+# Twitter Sentiment Analysis by using Logistic Regressions and Naive Bayes Classification
 Hi!
 I am Saksham Garg, currently studying in 3rd year and persuing my Bachelor's of technology in Information Technology